Skip to main content

 If you like to go on the hunt for pieces with potential, a tape measure is a must—in a big open space of a showroom the piece can appear smaller than it will in your living room.
 Have an idea of what you are looking for, like chairs to flank your buffet, or an interesting piece for a bookshelf, so you don’t wind up with rooms that are overstuffed—a surefire way to look cluttered.

 Deacon and Delany antiques 15 Jul 2016Don’t be afraid to paint something (chalk paint and milk paint are easy to use for novice painters) if you think a fresh coat will transform it.
-Keep in mind that painting diminishes the value of the piece drastically, so don’t reach for a paint brush before you know if the furniture is worth anything, if you want the job to be done by a professional, hire one of the Fort Wayne painters.
+Keep in mind that painting diminishes the value of the piece drastically, so don’t reach for a paint brush before you know if the furniture is worth anything.
 If you inherit a piece, have an antiques dealer take a look first.

 If you find an upholstered piece with great lines but shoddy springs and worn, dated fabric, it can be fixed.
 “Make sure the wood has not dry rotted and is in good, stable condition; otherwise if you love it, buy it,” states Deacon, who says a good upholsterer can work wonders and bring almost anything back to life.
 He likes Phil’s Upholstery in the Lynchburg area; a fabric store can also give recommendations.